Zee Farmers of Northern Germany

 During my last trip to Hamburg we stopped by Kiekeberg, a historical village.
 Much like historical villages in the States, this one was full of lots of small children, farm animals, and a lot of exclamations of “But did they REALLY live this way?!”
 It was a great time.

 I really like going to Hamburg because I know so little about Northern Germany but my extensive knowledge of Bavaria means that I can participate in all the jokes about Bavaria that get made.
 It works out perfectly- in Bayern I can talk about how much I love it there and how dirty of a city Berlin is, but in Berlin (and the rest of Germany, where Bavaria is pretty uniformly mocked for their pomp and general conservatism) I can talk about how homogeneous and kind of hoity-toity the Müncheners are.
-Both statements are at least a little true- Berlin isn’t about to win any beauty contests, and diversity in Bavaria isn’t really their strong suit (believe me,they already has many others) and for me most of the mocking is all in good fun- I’ve enjoyed both places immensely.
+Both statements are at least a little true- Berlin isn’t about to win any beauty contests, and diversity in Bavaria isn’t really their strong suit (believe me,they already have many others) and for me most of the mocking is all in good fun- I’ve enjoyed both places immensely.

 So on that note, if there’s one thing that brings together Germans of all creeds, it’s mocking the accents and dialects of the Germans of yore.
 At Kiekeberg, there were signs all over in Plattdeutsch– a kind of country bumpkin German that, to your average Hochdeutsch (high German) speaker (and Hamburg has, in my inexpert opinion, some of the most pure and easy-t0-understand Hochdeutsch I’ve ever heard) is roughly equivalent to an accent from the deep South in the United States.